Women are facing many challenges in their lives when they come to you for advice. How ready are you to help them deal with their health concerns?

-The pace and stress of modern women’s lives means they are contending with stress, anxiety, depression, insomnia and headaches at alarming rates.
+The pace and stress of modern women's lives mean they are contending with stress, anxiety, depression, insomnia, and headaches at alarming rates.
 According to the Adult Psychiatric Morbidity Survey (2016), one in five women has a common mental health disorder and rates have risen steadily since 2000.
-Young women are a high-risk group, with one in four having self-harmed and with high rates of PTSD and
+Young women are a high-risk group, with one in four having self-harmed and with high rates of PTSD and bipolar disorder.

 Stress at work is a common cause of mental health problems.
 According to an HSE report (2016), work-related stress is considerably more common in women, with 1,820 cases per 100,000 workers, compared with 1,190 men.